gl051/engineering-leadership-journal/books/the-hard-thing-about-hard-things.md

 * Solving hard problems needs to take in consideration the risk of the problem we are trying to solve.
 You need creativity and that point and accountability is needed, but you will have to factor in the risks we are taking.
 Anyone should be accountable for solving easy problem.
 Hard problems you need to budget in the risk to judge on accountability (i.e. a missing deadline to ship)
 * Assumption is that you have a pool of people you work with which are creative, intelligent and motivated.
 If you do not have that you can give up on creativity and innovation and address the root problem of your team.
 * Address accountability across three dimensions: promises, results and efforts.
 * Efforts: world-class company requires world-class efforts.
-This is simple as that and you need to align on this.
+This is simple as that, and you need to align on this.
 * Promises: holding people for what they have committed.
 How strong you hold someone accountable for commitments decrease with an increase in the risk and complexity of the things they are working to achieve.
 In this case looks at the results of the efforts.
 * Results: if someone missed delivering results you need to look at the seniority of the employee and the degree of difficulties.
 You should expect the senior people being able to forecast more accurately their results.
 When you are looking at the consequence of missing a result you then need to take on account the difficulty.
 Some problems are hard to solve.
 * Do not take stupid risks.
 There are no rewards without taking risks, but there are risks with no rewards.
 You want to avoid the latter one.
 Ask yourself if we did take the right risk.
 What happened otherwise if we did it take that change ?